ASTR 1230 (O'Connell) Lecture Notes

 - The following diagram shows

-the ecliptic and the equator drawn on the celestial sphere (see Lecture 1 for the definition of the
+the ecliptic and the equator drawn on the celestial sphere (see below for the definition of the celestial sphere).

 - The Sun's N/S distance from the equator as a function of date is